daveisadork/PyDevNS/README.rst

    ``127.0.0.1``.

-So you edit the config and restart ``dnsmasq`` every time you move from home, to the coffee shop, to office, wherever...
+So you edit the config and restart ``dnsmasq`` every time you move from home, to the coffee shop, to the office, wherever...

    That is kind of a pain, now that you mention it...